-- .01 Debts of fifty-dollars (\$50.00) or less may be written off after the state agency has completed its thirty (30) day collection effort and after the Central Collection Service has completed their tax offset procedure without results.
-These accounts may be written off without approval from the Central Collection Service or consent of the State Controller and the State Treasurer after they have been returned to the creditor state agency by the Central Collection Service.
+.01 Debts of fifty-dollars (\$50.00) or less may be written off after the state agency has completed its thirty (30) day collection effort and after the Central Collection Service has completed their tax offset procedure without results.
+These accounts may be written off without approval from the Central Collection Service or consent of the State Controller.
 The procedure for writing off debts of fifty-dollars (\$50.00) or less is to notify the Central Collection Service in writing of the total amount and number of the accounts to be written off under this procedure.
-A detailed listing of each account and dollar amount is to be maintained by the state agency for audit purposes. - .02 Accounts greater than fifty-dollars (\$50.00) shall only be written off when they have been determined by the Central Collection Service to be not collectible, and with the consent of the State Controller and the State Treasurer.
-A state agency request for such approval shall include: - A. The number of accounts to be written off;
+A detailed listing of each account and dollar amount is to be maintained by the state agency for audit purposes.

-- B. The dollar amount of such accounts; - C. For each account, list the debtor, amount of the account, and a brief statement of why the state agency believes it is not collectible; - D. A statement by the responsible individual in the state agency that, in his opinion, the accounts are not collectible.
+- .02 Accounts greater than fifty-dollars (\$50.00) shall only be written off when they have been determined by the Central Collection Service to be not collectible, and with the consent of the State Controller.
+A state agency request for such approval shall include: - A. The number of accounts to be written off; - B. The dollar amount of such accounts; - C. For each account, list the debtor, amount of the account, and a brief statement of why the state agency believes it is not collectible: - D. A statement by the responsible individual in the state agency that, in his opinion, the accounts are not collectible.